 SSAC offers bystander intervention training to help you identify risky situations and practice intervention techniques.
-Check out ssac.gmu.edu or contact the SSAC office at 703-993-3686 for upcoming Mason Prosocial Bystander Intervention training sessions.
+Check out ssac.gmu.edu or contact the SSAC office at 703-993-3686 for upcoming Prosocial Bystander Intervention training sessions.

-If you become aware that a sexual assault has occurred or are told of an assault occurring
+If you become aware that a sexual assault has occurred:

-- Believe the person.
+- Listen.

-- Tell the victim it is not their fault.
+- · Be supportive.

-- Encourage the victim to talk to a professional, such as someone from SSAC (confidential resource), Mason Police, the dean of students, or the campus health center.
+- Encourage the victim to talk to a professional, such as someone from SSAC (confidential resource), Title IX office, George Mason Police, the dean of students, or the campus health center.
 Realize, however, there may be reasons that the person does NOT want to do that at this time.
 Respect that decision.

 - Don't pry or try to get information out of the person if they are unwilling to be forthcoming with information.
 Be ready to listen when the individual is ready to talk.

 - If you learn of the perpetrator's identity, don't suggest physical retaliation of any kind.

 - Know available resources.

-- · Listen.

-- · Be patient.
+- Be patient.